Sunny Afternoon (album)

 Sunny Afternoon is the second UK budget-priced compilation album by British rock group the Kinks released in 1967.
 The album consists of some of the most popular singles and B-sides released by the Kinks from 1965 and 1966.
-It also includes a cover of "Louie Louie", originally from the 1964 Kinksize Session EP and the track "Such A Shame" from the 1965 Kwyet Kinks EP.
+It also includes a cover of "Louie Louie", originally from the 1964 Kinksize Session EP, and the track "Such A Shame" from the 1965 Kwyet Kinks EP.

-Released two months after the classic studio album Something Else by the Kinks, which itself only managed 2 weeks on the UK charts peaking at #35, this budget compilation sold much better, spending 11 weeks on the chart and reaching #9.
+Released two months after the classic studio album Something Else by the Kinks, which itself only managed two weeks on the UK charts peaking at No. 35, this budget compilation sold much better, spending 11 weeks on the chart and reaching No. 9.

 The album was issued on CD in 2001 as part of the Marble Arch Years boxed set.

 Track listing

 All songs by Ray Davies, except "Louie Louie" by Richard Berry.